2023 Women’s World Cup Round of 16 Betting Odds - August 8

 2023 Women's World Cup Favorites

-Want the dope on the top favorites at this year's Women's World Cup?
-We've shared which squads have the best odds to win ahead:
+Need the download on the top favorites at this year's Women's World Cup?
+We've posted which nations have the best odds to claim the title ahead:

 |Odds to Win